tensorlakeai/indexify/docs/docs/getting_started.md

 That's it!
 Let's explore some basic document storage and retrieval APIs

-Indexify stars with a default data repository, we can start adding texts to it straight away.
+Data Repositories are logical buckets that holds content.
+Indexify starts with a default data repository, we can start adding texts to it straight away.

 #### Add some Texts
 === "curl"